XenHat/Kemono-Body-Script/README.md

 #### Current Status

-  The best way to keep track of this product is to look at the Projects tab.
+  The best way to keep track of this product is to [look at the Projects tab](https://github.com/XenHat/Kemono-Body-Script/projects/5).
+Features marked as "Done" are currently implemented.

 #### The Future